Get Better Audio On The Go

 Best Portable DACs of 2023 (by price)

-At a mere $189, this flask from the future has everything you need to pack a giant punch in your music.
-I would have easily put the Hip DAC 2 a couple of spots up for what I thought it was worth - and iFi could rightly charge double the price for the sonic upgrade this DAC provides your listening experience.
+At a mere $199, this flask from the future has everything you need to pack a giant punch in your music.
+We're going ahead and updating this slot with the latest Hip DAC 3 that was just released at the time of publishing this guide, but the Hip DAC 2 still stands as a superb choice for those looking for a huge audio upgrade in a small package.
+I would have easily put the Hip DAC 3 a couple of spots up for what I thought it was worth - and iFi could rightly charge double the price for the sonic upgrade this DAC provides your listening experience.
 More power means more headroom with your music and better dynamics.
-If you’re wearing some full-sized headphones and want more meat to the music, the hip DAC 2 is a great option.
+If you’re wearing some full-sized headphones and want more meat to the music, the hip DAC 3 is a great option.
 With the Burr Brown chipsets you get in the iFi lineup, you’ll find a surprisingly natural and balanced tonality to the device – very little coloring, but if you want that extra bass and low end, the hip DAC can deliver. iFi’s X-Bass sound enhancement is featured here, and it’s much more prominent than it is on the Gryphon.

 The size is just right for those wanting a more than capable DAC for a super-portable size.
 About the size of an external SSD enclosure, the Hip DAC is one of our favorite DACs on the list - primarily because it's astounding what huge sound you can get from such a tiny DAC.
 It's going to be a solid pick for lovers of RAP, EDM, Rock, Alternative, R&B, and much more.
 Excellent bass response, small size, balanced and single-ended jacks, and there's not much else you can ask for here.
 So Bass heads – look no further.
 It’s a steal at this price too.